 Disadvantages: General UPVC are thinner and weaker than aluminum and wood.
 Tip is to make sure that the frame is thick enough to last years.

 2. Wood – These windows are more expensive than UPVC, with good thermal insulation.
 With proper protection, timber windows are durable.
 You can just paint the frame to the color that you want.

 Disadvantage: Requires more maintenance that UPVC, because of wear and tear.
 Repairs can reduce the life span of your window

 Disadvantage: Air tightness can be an issue because of the profile, Weak thermal insulation, Not as sustainable as UPVC and Woodand Aluminum can oxidize over time

-Choosing a window type depends on the intended use and function.
+Choosing the right window type depends on the intended use and function.
 Hence, you must always check what’s the best window for your home with the help of professionals and window contractors.
-Always put it mind that windows are very important in your home and must be chosen and installed properly.